-One of the key concepts discussed in the book “Opening the High Frontier” is the idea of combination launch systems.
-This is a concept that combines a launch vehicle with other launch assist systems in order to reduce the velocity the launch vehicle needs to achieve to reach orbit.
+One of the key concepts discussed in the book “Opening the High Frontier” is the idea of a combination launch system.
+This is a concept that combines multiple launch technologies together in order to reduce the velocity that the rocket-powered components of the launch system need to achieve to reach orbit.
 One of those launch assist systems is called a non-rotating Skyhook.

 This video shows how a non-rotating Skyhook works.